 Mid back pain

 Myelopathy refers to any condition that affects the spinal cord.
 There are a variety of different causes of myelopathy.
-Thoracic myelopathy suggests a condition of the spinal cord in the thoracic region of the spine (mid back).
-In our discussion we will largely talk about compressive thoracic.
-Compressive myelopathy occurs when the spinal cord becomes compressed by an arthritic vertebra or herniated mid back intervertebral disc.
-Compression of the spinal cord is a medical emergency and must be evaluated by a chiropractor or physiotherapist so prompt referral to a medical specialist can be given.
+Thoracic myelopathy suggests a condition of the spinal cord in the thoracic region of the spine (mid-back).

 Thoracic spine trauma

 Osteophytes are also called bone spurs.
-In the thoracic spine osteophytes develop from previous injury or general wear and tear.
-Thoracic spine (mid back) bone spurs are not as common as bone spurs that develop in the neck and low back.
-Bone spurs are typically located where ligaments attach to bones.
-Bone spurs are located in these areas because the bone lays down bone at these points when chronic inflammation has been present for long periods of time.
-These bone spurs can grow and grow until they crash into a nerve or the spinal cord.
-Prevention is the best cure.
-Our chiropractors and physiotherapists can take you through how to best achieve this.
+In the thoracic (mid-back) spine, osteophytes develop from previous injury or general wear and tear (ageing).
+Thoracic spine (mid-back) bone spurs are not as common as bone spurs that develop in the neck and low back.
+Bone spurs are typically located where ligaments attach to bones, this is called the enthesis.

 Thoracic bone spurs